 Van Gogh is a wonderful artist to study with children.
-His use of vibrant colours and strong brush strokes (the ‘impasto’ technique) really engage them.
+His use of vibrant colour and strong brush strokes (the ‘impasto’ technique) really engages them.
 I often show children this You Tube clip to get them started:

 I mounted the flowers and vase onto a large piece of canvas, which some of the children had painted using large decorating brushes.